Car Accident Lawyer

 While technological advancements have been utilized to create safer driving experiences for those on the road, it is also true that the opposite has happened: because it is much easier to communicate with people through cell phones, car accidents caused by distracted driving have gone way up.
 Although many states have enacted certain laws telling drivers not to text and drive or use handheld phones, many try to skirt around these rules or ignore them altogether.
 If you were injured in a car accident and believe that the person was distracted by their phone, you are not alone.

 What Does It Mean for You if You Want to File a Personal Injury Lawsuit?

 If you are hoping to file a lawsuit so that you can get compensated for your injuries and related expenses, you will need to provide evidence that shows the other driver was distracted.
 Because they were distracted, they caused the car accident which resulted in your injuries.
-If you are hoping to work with a lawyer, like a car accident lawyer from a law firm like The Law Offices of Konrad Sherinian, LLC, they can help you gather the evidence necessary for your case.
+If you are hoping to work with a lawyer, like a car accident lawyer can help you gather the evidence necessary for your case.